Commitment to Safeguarding

 Alpine Canada is committed to being a national and international leader in advancing inclusive, healthy, rights-based, safe sport for all individuals.
 Specifically, we strive to be an equitable and inclusive community, rich with diversity, protecting the human rights of all persons and based upon understanding and mutual respect for the dignity and worth of every person.
 It is the very foundation for a positive culture of excellence where our athletes, teams, coaches, staff, and volunteers can be at their very best.

-Alpine Canada is committed to, and strongly supports, the need for independent safe sport entities both through the CCES, with the establishment of the Canadian Safe Sport Program (CSSP) for reporting and addressing all violations of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS), as well as our partnership with ClearView Connects, for confidential reporting of Code of Conduct or other policy violations.
+Alpine Canada is committed to, and strongly supports, the need for independent safe sport entities for reporting and addressing all violations of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) both through the CCES, with the establishment of the Canadian Safe Sport Program (CSSP), as well as our partnership with Sport Dispute Management.

 Canadian Safe Sport Program